Parent comparing baby tracker apps on their phone

 If medical tracking is essential, Baby Connect is the clear leader with exhaustive medication logging, symptom tracking, and medical-grade PDF export for your paediatrician.
 Nara Baby is worth considering if medication management is the specific need.

-If privacy is paramount, Pebbi is the safest option available: no data resale, offline-first, no advertising tracking, and individual private accounts per caregiver so you never share credentials.
-Baby Daybook is second with no account required, though it lacks sync entirely.
-Baby Connect is third with encrypted data, a clear privacy policy, and individual accounts.
+If privacy is paramount, Pebbi is the safest option available: no data resale, offline-first, no advertising tracking, and no account required even when two carers sync.
+Baby Daybook allows account-free basic solo use, but registration is required for data sync and caregiver sharing.
+Baby Connect uses individual accounts with encryption and a clear privacy policy.
 We wrote a detailed analysis of baby tracker privacy concerns if this matters to you.

 If you want the best free option, Pebbi's free tier is now the most generous available: full core tracking, multi-device sync for 2 carers, handovers, reminders, CSV export, and offline mode with no ads.
 ParentLove also offers free sharing with unlimited caregivers, though its free tier scope differs.
-For solo use, Baby Tracker also has a solid free tier.
-Baby Daybook is completely free but very limited in what it tracks.
+For solo use, Baby Tracker and Baby Daybook both have capable free tiers; Daybook's family sync and predictions require Premium.

-If you need offline tracking, the choice is simple.
-Pebbi has full offline mode built in and syncs when connectivity returns.
+If you need offline tracking, Pebbi has full offline mode built in and syncs when connectivity returns.
 Baby Connect has limited offline support.
-Baby Daybook works offline but has no sync.
+Baby Daybook supports offline solo logging, while family sync is a paid, account-based feature.
 Most other baby tracker apps require an internet connection.

 If you have twins or multiples, Baby Connect and Pebbi both handle multiple babies with clear profile separation and easy switching.
 Baby Connect offers more granular per-baby medical data.
 Pebbi's free tier covers one baby; Premium supports up to five baby profiles, keeping things simple while still handling multi-child families.